 3.3: Specific Methodological Procedure and Considerations

 My research methods were qualitative, rather than quantitative in nature, and used an anthropological approach.
 I decided that story-gathering was an appropriate research tool to use in this context, because of the nature of the questions I was asking.
-I attempted to ensure the accuracy of data by interviewing a wide variety of people inside federation, and cross-checking their responses with one another on issues where there was disagreement.
+I attempted to ensure the accuracy of data by interviewing a wide variety of people inside the federation, and cross-checking their responses with one another on issues where there was disagreement.
 The legitimacy of this research method correlates directly to the legitimacy of each interviewee.
 In this method, data comes directly from the mouths of the people involved in the projects, so the accuracy of the data is tied up in the personal worldview and biases of each interviewee.
 As an outsider, it can be difficult to discern the accuracy of the data when interviewees contradict one another.
 This issue will be dealt with more fully in chapter 4.

 Interviewees included members of the SHMGs, leaders in the SHMG networks, and field workers from Akiba Mashinani Trust.
-My data collection process consisted of 8 key informant interviews and 4 group interviews.
+My data collection process consisted of eight key informant interviews and four group interviews.
 These interviews were semi-structured, with a few open-ended questions that gave the interview direction, while simultaneously leaving room for the interviewee to give unexpected information.
 These interviews were recorded with a hand-held audio device, and were accompanied by the interviewer’s notes about the setting of the discussion and observations of the interviewee (See interview questions in Appendix A).